 has moved from a mono-crop sugar dominated economy to diversified services oriented to the global markets.

 - Mauritius has a significant population of Hindus

 - The main languages: French, English, and Creole

-- Borders (sea) of Mauritius: 2,000 km from East Africa coast.
-855 km from Madagascar.
+- Borders (sea) of Mauritius: 2,000 kilometres from East Africa coast.
+855 kilometres from Madagascar.
 Reunion

 - Democratic system (British Westminster Parliamentary System)